HubSpot Webhooks: CRM Integration Patterns

 }Batch Processing Best Practices

 HubSpot batches events for efficiency.
-A single request may have dozens of events, especially during bulk imports or workflows.
+A single request may contain up to 100 events, especially during bulk imports or workflows.
+Bulk imports of 1,000 contacts can trigger 1,000+ webhook notifications simultaneously.

 async function processHubSpotEvents(events) {